nikebaiyelo/Bootcamp-workbooks/README.md

 ```

 ---
 ## 📊 Heatmap Visualisation

-The following heatmap was generated using Python and Matplotlib to visualise patterns in the dataset.
-## 📊 Heatmap Visualisation

 The following heatmap was generated using **Python**, **Seaborn**, and **Matplotlib** to visualise relationships in a dataset.